 - Started the tree planting project on Gage Avenue

-- Immediate past Board President of the Gateway Cities Council of Governments
+- Past Board President of the Gateway Cities Council of Governments

 - Regional Council Board Member for Southern California Association of Governments

 - Board of Trustee Member for Greater Los Angeles County Vector Control District

 - Board Member for Los Angeles County Sanitation District.